aiven/aiven-docs/docs/products/opensearch/howto/migrate-snapshot-data-opensearch.md

 ## Configure snapshot migration settings

 To start the migration, configure the `user-config` object in your Aiven for OpenSearch service.
-The migration process begins automatically once these settings are applied.
+The migration starts automatically once these settings are applied.

 To restore specific indices from the snapshot, specify index patterns in the `indices` field within the `user-config` object during configuration.
 If no index patterns are